I Love Walking In France

 First settled in the ninth century, the village of Autoire, nestled in a valley between two high ridges, was devastated during the Hundred Years War with the English.
 Not a lot has changed since the village was rebuilt five hundred years ago—the elegant stone-and-timber cottages look much the same today as they did then.

-Take a look around Autoire and find a comprehensive list of accommodation.
+Take a look around Autoire and find a comprehensive list of accommodation and transport options.

 Place de l’Église, Loubressac